 Imagine my surprise when I visited The Salted Rim in Ocean View and recognized owner Karen Fritz from her long-ago stint at Smitty McGee's (just west of Fenwick on Rt.
 54).
 I have written many times that Smitty McGee's could very well have the best Buffalo wings in the state.
 Could there be a spot a bit closer to Rehoboth that could equal that reputation?

-I was fortunate to share my first visit since the Zephyr days with Bethany Beach/Ocean View natives Mitch King from Cool as a Cucumber and hairdresser extraordinaire Kim Cullen of Trendz Hair Salon.
+I was fortunate to share my visit to the new Salted Rim with Bethany Beach/Ocean View natives Mitch King from Cool as a Cucumber and hairdresser extraordinaire Kim Cullen of Trendz Hair Salon.
 They guided me through the huge menu (with a bit of input from our very patient server).
 Appetizers were highly recommended and we ordered waaayyy too many.
 But that's what we do.
 Don't miss the Southwest Eggrolls, A crunchy eggroll wrapper cradles cheese, chicken corn, surprisingly taste black beans, onions and other good stuff.
 See the pic in the gallery.

 We also ordered their white queso (quite good, and not too liquidy like some).
 The Nachos Grande lived up to its name: It's about 7″ high and loaded with more of that nice creamy queso, pico, a nice corn salsa, jalapenos (yeah!) and of course sour cream.
 You can add taco meat or chicken if you wish.
 The wings, of course, were mandatory.
 We got the hot wings (not all that hot – quite tolerable, in fact) and the Garlic Parmesan.
 True to form, the wings remained nice and crispy in spite of the sauces added.